ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 * Compute the graph in-degrees from the edges: `INSERT OR REPLACE INTO nodes_degrees SELECT to_node, count(to_node) FROM edges GROUP BY to_node`
 * Download top $k$ albums by in-degree centrality: `SELECT album_url, nodes.album_id FROM nodes INNER JOIN nodes_degrees ON nodes.album_id = nodes_degrees.album_id WHERE degree > {degree_min} ORDER BY degree DESC LIMIT {k}`.
 So far we used $degree = 10$ and $k = 50$.
 * For each track in each album: split the audio in 30-seconds chunks, and assign it to either the training or test or validation partition.
-It's crucial to fix the chunk length, as PyTorch works with data batches, and each batch is a (anchor, positive, negative)-tuple of $B \times T$ tensors (batch size, time steps).
+It's crucial to fix the chunk length, as training works with data batches, and each batch is a (anchor, positive, negative)-tuple of $B \times T$ tensors (batch size, time steps).
 * Compute the preference graph distances for each album, up to distance $d_{max}$, by breadth-first search.
 So far we used $d_{max} = 4$
 * For each dataset partition and audio chunk, sample a few other chunks from the graph distance map (<a href="https://en.wikipedia.org/wiki/Isochrone_map">"isochrone"</a>?), among the closest and farthest from the anchor.
 The IDs for these will be stored in a triplet metadata table
-* The PyTorch `Dataset` looks up a triplet given a row index, then using that it retrieves the audio chunks (which are stored in SQLite as `np.ndarray`s).
+* The PyTorch `Dataset` looks up a triplet from a row index, then using that it retrieves the respective audio chunks (which are stored in SQLite as `np.ndarray`s).

 The music preference graph and audio samples were constructed from public sources.